 Because the story of the Mars Planes holds a special place for me, I felt that my original post wasn't entirely representing their whole story.
 Without changing the section about the Vancouver Island Pioneer Firefighters, I have added some back story to connect the Mars planes with their enormous past.
 Each of the seven Mars planes built has a complete history, making it challenging to write a condensed version of their story.
-Eventually, Papertown Station will write each plane's history, including a focus on its builder.
+Eventually, Papertown Station will present each plane's history, including a focus on its builder.
 For now, I wanted to bring to light their connection to the beginning of aviation.
-Mars planes are essential to history, not just on Vancouver Island but in world history.
-I hope I represented them well.
+The story of the Mars planes is essential to history, not just on Vancouver Island but in world history.
+I hope I represented their brief story well.

 Change: I did change one thing in the story.
 I changed the story to read Lancaster instead of Spitfire, as readers have informed me that it is more likely the plane the pioneer pilots would have been flying if they had been bomber pilots in the Air Force during the war.
 I hope to provide more clarity when I return to write the rest of the Mars story.